 People who are already receiving Housing Benefit will stay on Housing Benefit until their situation changes.

-Council Tax Reduction is available to those who need help towards their Council Tax bill.
+Council Tax Reduction is available to people on a low income who need help towards their Council Tax bill.

 You can't usually get Housing Benefit if:

 - you have savings of over £16,000, unless you are over pension age and getting the 'guarantee credit' of Pension Credit

 - you live in the home of a close relative